vdaburon/blog_post_jmeter_elk_apm/doc/US/README_US.md

 It is preferable to voluntarily disable the http request of static elements (images, css, JavaScript, fonts) which can generate a large number of requests but which are not very useful in analyzing the timeline.

-In the case of heavy load testing, it is recommended to change the <code>elastic.apm.transaction_sample_rate</code> parameter to only take part of the calls so as not to saturate the APM Server and Elastic Search.
+In the case of heavy load testing, it's recommended to change the <code>elastic.apm.transaction_sample_rate</code> parameter to only take part of the calls so as not to saturate the APM Server and Elastic Search.

 This <code>elastic.apm.transaction_sample_rate</code> parameter can be declared in &lt;JMETER_HOME&gt;\jmeter.bat or setenv.bat but also in a JSR223 sampler with a short groovy code in a setUp Thread Group.